17 dic 2025

 .spec file to build Thanks to the setiastro discord, we now have a .spec file which builds all the binaries.
 Make a venv, install the requirements.txt and the other stuff listed above and pyinstaller master.spec https://discord.com/channels/1257377319765413961/1452498766757368001

-The binaries and _internal folder created under dust are then dropped into an existing folder with containing theai pth and onnx files.
+This will build ALL the cc modules, not just the ones I -selfishly- needed- The binaries and _internal folder created under dist are then dropped into an existing folder with containing the pth and onnx files.
 An easy way to do this is to download the pre built cosmic clarity_linux and overwrite the respective files therein with your build.
 Much more elegant than my brute force and ignorance method...

 No hay comentarios: